R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 #### 3.b Secure Shell setup

 A SSH server should be present in the machine from the software selection phase of the OS installation.
 You may test this with `service ssh status`.
-If this is not the case, install it now by typing `apt install openssh-server` and confirming with `y`.
+If this is not the case, install it now by typing `apt install openssh-server` and confirm with `y`.

+Configure the daemon to suit the document's specifications.
+Open the main configuration file `/etc/ssh/sshd_config` with your preferred text editor:
+> `vi /etc/ssh/sshd_config` (§)
+- Observe that there is also a `ssh_config` file, a `ssh_config.d` folder, and a `sshd_config.d` folder in `/etc/ssh/`.
+Check your spelling!
+- The config file basically consists of an `Include` directive to call further config files stored in the `sshd_config.d` folder, and a list of *commented out* settings (starting with the `#` character).
+These are the default settings the server runs on.

+Uncomment `Port` selection in line 14, modifying the default port 22 **sshd** listens on:
+> `Port 4242`

+Uncomment `PermitRootLogin` selection in line 33 as, per instructions, "it must not be possible to connect using SSH as root".
+> `PermitRootLogin no`
+- Open the man page for further details, `man sshd_config`.
+Again, the manual should be present in the system from the software selection phase.
+Should the package be missing, you may install it with `apt install man-db`.
+Confirm with `y`.

+Restart the service to force the changes:
+> `service ssh restart`
+- Check with `service ssh status` that the listened port has indeed changed to 4242.

+**ssh_config** configures the SSH client one uses to SSH *another* machine. **sshd_config** configures the daemon that listens to any incoming connection request to the SSH port.
+The document does not mandate us to set a client in the virtual machine.

 #### 3.c Uncomplicated Firewall setup